 Where and When to Empty an RV Composting Toilet

-You've heard that using an RV composting toilet is the way to go when camping in an RV.
+You've heard that using a composting toilet is the way to go when camping in an RV.
 It would be great not to deal with black tanks, chemical treatments, and the occasional sewage smell wafting around.

 We've got the answers to your questions (spoiler alert: it's not as complicated as you might think!), so read on to learn all the tips on emptying your composting toilet stress-free.